 The Investment Banking Division (IBD) executes SIB's investment and asset diversification strategy.
 The IBD offers a range of services to its clients, including financial advisory and debt/equity capital markets and direct investment activities.
-SIB also participates in syndicated financing transactions through the IBD for clients including Sharjah Electricity and Water Authority, Sharjah Chamber of Commerce and Industries and Sharjah Airport Authority.
-In addition, the IBD runs SIB's proprietary investment portfolio that includes medium to long term investments in listed and private equity, investment funds, sukuks and real estate portfolio comprising of investment properties and properties held for sale.
+SIB also participates in syndicated financing transactions through the IBD for clients including the Government of Sharjah, Sharjah Electricity and Water Authority, Sharjah Airport Authority, Dubai Duty Free, Dubai Department of Finance for Al Sufouh Tram Project.
+In 2014 and during the first quarter of 2015, SIB played the role of Joint Lead Manager in Al Hilal Bank's tier 1 sukuk issuance, the Government of Sharjah's debut sukuk and Dubai Islamic Bank's tier 1 sukuk.
+In addition, the IBD runs SIB's proprietary investment portfolio that includes medium to long term investments in listed and private equity, investment funds and sukuk.